Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 In the VLM architecture, the processor typically serves as a comprehensive component that includes:

-- Tokenizer: Handles the text portion.
+- Tokenizer: Handles the text part.

 Note